Best Sports Bras for AA to D Cups of 2026

 The Girlfriend Collective Paloma Sports Bra is our best everyday bra due to its comfort, ample coverage, and size availability.

-When it comes to sweat-wicking, this bra is average.
+• When it comes to sweat-wicking, this bra is average.
 The double-layered material and thick underband make this bra comfortable without feeling cumbersome.
 But, for the same reasons, it doesn’t breathe as well as others in our test.
-We’d recommend the Outdoor Voices Doing Things bra if you're doing a high-intensity workout.
-But for more coverage during mellower activities, we love this bra.
+Still, for more coverage during mellower activities, we love this bra.

 For a stylish, comfortable bra in a wide range of sizes to wear any day of the week, we love the Paloma Racerback.